Integral Reduction with Kira 2.0 and Finite Field Methods: New Features in Kira 2.0

 where \verb|<n>| is the number of processes to be started and \verb|<job_file>| is a usual \kira{} job file with \firefly{} enabled.
 The details of course depend on the \code{MPI} implementation available on the system.
 Since the different processes have to communicate with each other, the best performance is obtained by assigning all cores of a machine to a single process of \kira{} with the \code{-{}-parallel} command-line option. \mpi{} should only be used for multiple machines.

 The benchmarks in Sect.~\ref{sect:benchmarks} show how the different variants of the option \code{run\_firefly} behave.

-Especially on systems with older versions of \code{glibc}\footnote{A notable example are most computer clusters with Intel CPUs.} we strongly recommend to use a library like \code{jemalloc}~\cite{jemalloc} that replaces the \code{malloc} function by an implementation that is optimized for high performance memory allocation under multithreaded workloads (see Sect.~\ref{sect:installation}).
+Especially on systems with older versions of \code{glibc}\footnote{Notable examples are most computer clusters with Intel CPUs.} we strongly recommend to use a library like \code{jemalloc}~\cite{jemalloc} that replaces the \code{malloc} function by an implementation that is optimized for high performance memory allocation under multithreaded workloads (see Sect.~\ref{sect:installation}).